NeilTheSeal/little-shop-7/README.md

 ### Ideas for a Contributor to Work on / Refactor

 There are a lot of things that future contributors could work on if they wanted to.
 The Merchant side of things could use a little bit more styling for one, but we think it would be cool to add pictures for all the items and display them in a nice frontend for customers.
+Possible refactor could include building out a shopping cart, that costumers can add items to it.

 * Neil Hendren | [Neil's GitHub](https://github.com/NeilTheSeal)